meta-mahesh-chouhan/Superbadges/AuraComponentSpecialist/README.md

 **To apply CSS**

 ```
-//No Space between THIS and class for top level class
+//No Space between THIS and class for top level
 .THIS.top {
 }

-//Space between THIS and class for top level class
+//Space between THIS and class for bottom level
 .THIS .bottom {

 }